EMT/wildtime-api/app/config/activities.md

 ### Moon Walk
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/moon-walk.svg

-On a weekend night take a walk and pay attention to the transition from day to night.
+On a weekend night take a walk as the sun is going down.
+Pay attention to the transition from day to night.
 Notice the sounds, smells and feelings.

 ### Fairy House